-OAAS RO shall make a notation in the interRAI HC Notebook that deemed continued eligibility criteria was met on (date) for continuation of the PACE program until next annual interRAI HC reassessment.
+OAAS RO shall make a notation in the interRAI HC Notebook that deemed continued eligibility criteria met on ------ (date goes in the blank space) for continuation of PACE program until next annual interRAI HC reassessment.

-The PACE organization shall continue to conduct annual interRAI HC reassessments for LOC and may request Deemed Continued Eligibility each year as appropriate.
+The PACE organization shall continue to conduct annual interRAI HC reassessments for level of care and may request Deemed Continued Eligibility each year as appropriate.

-LDH may permanently waive the annual recertification of LOC requirements for a beneficiary if it determines that there is no reasonable expectation of improvement or significant change in the beneficiary's condition because of the severity of a chronic condition.
+LDH may permanently waive the annual recertification of level of care requirements for a beneficiary if it determines that there is no reasonable expectation of improvement or significant change in the beneficiary's condition because of the severity of a chronic condition.
 Beneficiary's annual re-assessments shall continue for OAAS research purposes.